MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-assess-servers.md

 For successful migration planning Contoso needs to think about following areas:
 > [!div class="checklist"]
 > - **Step 1: Set up tooling for Discovery & Assessment.** How many discovery appliances will you need?
 What are the best practices to run discovery of your environments?
 Do I need dependency mapping and application discovery?
 > - **Step 2: Perform Assessment.** How do I select parameters for assessment?
-How do I analyze dependencies and group servers?
+How do I know if my servers are ready for migration to Azure?
+How do I estimate costs of migrated servers?
+> - **Step 3: Dependency analysis and Workload discovery.** Which servers are required for specific workload?
+What other components does workload depend on?
-> - **Step 3: Plan for migration waves.** Are my servers ready for migration to Azure?
+> - **Step 4: Plan for migration waves.** Are my servers ready for migration to Azure?
 How do I select servers/groups for migration waves?
+How do I analyze dependencies?

 ## Before you start